 And, as I later learned, one wild dolphin (Han) showed up one day and wouldn’t leave until they finally let him in.
 That spells “good dolphin home” to me.

-Once we had Tony in place and ready to go, I watched as she guided him through a series of behaviors using various hand signals.
-Then it was my turn to try my hand at the signals she’d taught me.
-While we worked, Christine explained more about the care of the dolphins, how they are trained and what a typical day for them is like.
+While we worked, Christine explained more about the care of the dolphins, how they are trained, and what a typical day for them is like.

 After a break for lunch (ours, not theirs) we headed back out to Bailey’s Key to join in with the 1pm dolphin encounters.
-It was great because I was able to join the group and get my own dolphin kiss photo with Christine’s favorite dolphin, Margarita (don’t tell Tony).
+I was excited to join the group and get my own dolphin kiss photo with Christine’s favorite dolphin, Margarita (don’t tell Tony).
 Margarita was great and really wowed the group that had come to have their pictures taken with her.

 Huge thanks to Christine and all of the trainers for putting up with the rookie for the day and making it such a terrific experience!